Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Solution Method

 \subsection{Training Schedule}

 Because the decentralized execution of independent policies causes non-stationarity in the gathered experience, like previous MADRL methods \citep{foersterLearningCommunicateDeep2016,JiangLu19}, we avoid off-policy learning.
-Therefore, to ensure on-policyness of transitions used to train our proposed architecture, the policy applied in the environment must be fixed during a period (we used the minibatch size).
-Before being fair an agent must already know how to exploit its own utility.
-So at the beginning of the learning, the probability of choosing the \self{} policy, which we denote $\beta$, should be high.
-However, since we ultimately want to optimize the SWF, $\beta$ should decrease overtime.
-When $\beta$ converges to zero, which happens at half of the learning with linear annealing in our experiments, the weights of the \self{} policy will not be updated anymore.
+Therefore, to ensure on-policyness of transitions used to train our proposed architecture, the policy applied in the environment must be fixed during a period (we used the minibatch size). \pw{When an episode starts (see Alg.~\ref{algo:soto}), each agent chooses with probability $\beta$ if it applies its self-oriented policy (or its team-oriented policy otherwise).
+Since, an agent must already know how to exploit its own utility before being fair, $\beta$ should be high at the beginning of training}.
+However, since we ultimately want to optimize the SWF, $\beta$ should decrease \pw{over time}.
+When $\beta$ reaches zero, which happens at half of the learning with linear annealing in our experiments, the weights of the \self{} policy will not be updated anymore.